 Small and quick paintings will keep your inspiration fresh and will make sure you do not get bogged down on a larger piece.

-A great book which is based on this idea is Daily Painting: Paint Small and Often To Become a More Creative, Productive, and Successful Artist.
+A great book that is based on this idea is Daily Painting: Paint Small and Often To Become a More Creative, Productive, and Successful Artist.
 A recommended read for all artists.

 When you are not surrounded by other studying artists, you may find that you end up comparing yourself to very established professional artists (generally those whom you discover on the internet).
 What you need to realize is that all professional artists were amateurs at one stage.